-j 6.2 Event Trapping Event trapping allows a program to transfer control to a specific program line when a certain event occurs.
-Control is transferred as if a GOSUE ا statement had been executed to the trap routine starting at the specified line number.
-The trap routine, after servicing the event, executes a RE TURN statement that causes the program to resume execution at the place where it was when the event trap occurred.
-The events that can be trapped are receipt of characters from a communications part (CN COM) details a feature of control of the control of t nications port (ON COM), detection of certain keystrokes (ON KEY), time passage (ON TIMER), emptying of the background music queue (ON PLAY), joystick trigger activation (ON STRIG), and lightpen activation (ON PEN).
+6.2 Event Trapping

+Event trapping allows a program to transfer control to a specific program line when a certain event occurs.
+Control is transferred as if a GOSUB statement had been executed to the trap routine starting at the specified line number.
+The trap routine, after servicing the event, executes a RETURN statement that causes the program to resume execution at the place where it was when the event trap occurred.

+The events that can be trapped are receipt of characters from a communications port (ON COM), detection of certain keystrokes (ON KEY), time passage (ON TIMER), emptying of the background music queue (ON PLAY), joystick trigger activation (ON STRIG), and lightpen activation (ON PEN).

 This section gives an overview of event trapping.
-For more details or individual statements, see Chapter 7.
-Event trapping is controlled by the following statements: Ц < event specifier > ON to turn on trapping < event specifier > OFF to turn off trapping < event specifier > STOP to temporarily turn off trapping where < event specifier > is one of the following: COM (n) where n is the number of the communications channel.
+For more details on individual statements, see Chapter 7.

+Event trapping is controlled by the following statements:

+<event specifier> ON to turn on trapping

+<event specifier> OFF to turn off trapping

+<event specifier> STOP to temporarily turn off trapping

+where <event specifier> is one of the following:

+COM (n) where n is the number of the communications channel.
 The n in (n) is the same device referred to in COMn:.
-The COM channels are numbered 1 through n, where n is implementation dependent.
+The COM channels are numbered 1 and 2.

 Typically, the COM trap routine will read an entire message from the COM port before returning.
 We do not recommend using the COM trap for single character messages because at high baud rates the overhead of trapping and reading for each character may allow the interrupt buffer for COM to overflow.

-KEY (n)

-where n is a trappable key number.
-Trappable keys are numbered 1 through n, where n is implementation dependent.
+KEY (n) where n is a trappable key number.
+Trappable keys are numbered 1 through 14.